raaki274/personapi/README.md

 #### Build packaging and running the application locally
     1. Go to the root/parent directory of the application codebase where the pom.xml is placed inside your GIT clone directory

-    2. Run the following command to build package your application
+    2. Run the following command to build-package your application
        > mvn package

     3. Once the build is successful, run the following Java command to run the application